oVitorio-ac/pythonVim/README.md

 ## 💻 About the project

 **pythonVim** is a lightweight code editor paired with a custom programming language.
-This project was developed as part of the Data Structures course at Fatec Americana – Professor Ralph Biasi.
+This project was developed as part of the Data Structures course at Fatec Americana Ministro Ralph Biasi.
 Our objective was to design an editor and implement a basic programming language using Python, leveraging parser and lexer techniques.

 ---